Sandra Paños: Barcelona (2015–2024)

+On 2 February 2024, Paños announced that she would be leaving Barcelona at the end of the 2023–24 season after nine years and 23 trophies with the club.
+During her time at Barcelona, Paños conceded 142 goals in 279 appearances, the eighth most appearances in the team's history; she kept 171 clean sheets.
+In her final season, after Cata Coll's breakthrough, Paños had a reduced role.
+She still made appearances in all competitions, performing at a high level, and was recognised for not complaining about fewer minutes.

+Club América (2024-2025)

+On 23 June 2024, Liga MX Femenil side Club América announced the signing of Paños.

 International career

 She was the first-choice goalkeeper at the 2009 U-17 Euro and the 2010 and 2011 U-19 Euros.

 In September 2011, she was called to Spain's senior national team for the first time, replacing injured María José Pons.
 Five months later she made her debut in a friendly against Austria.
 She was a part of Spain's squad at the 2015 FIFA Women's World Cup, where she was Spain's third keeper.

 Since Jorge Vilda's takeover of the national team in 2017, Paños has been a regular starter with Spain.
 She started each of Spain's four matches at the UEFA Women's Euro 2017, captaining the side in their final match of Group D against Scotland.
 Spain advanced to the quarterfinals but were eliminated in a penalty shoot-out by Austria, who scored all 5 of their penalties.

 Despite having rotated with Lola Gallardo in goal during warm-up matches for the 2019 FIFA Women's World Cup, Paños started all four of Spain's matches of the final tournament.
 Spain advanced to the knockout round of a Women's World Cup for the first time in their history, facing the United States in the Round of 16.
 Paños faced two penalties, both of which were scored by Megan Rapinoe, and the United States won the match 2–1.